grey-software/wssc/README.md

 - Request garbage cleanup and Water Sanitation from their municipality and WSSC
 - Request for collection points to be placed in their areas
 - File complaints regarding garbage, sanitary issues, water supply, WSSCM staff, and other relevant issues.

-## Objectives

-The main objectives of our proposed system are as follows:

-- To Build a Complaint management system for WSSCM.
-- To integrate with their existing system (Odoo-MIS).
-- To equip citizens with a functional and convenient app to file complaints

 The municipalities and WSSCs will have a web and mobile dashboard with which they can: